aroundu403/AroundU/README.md

 ## Developer Instructions:

-See `/backend` and `/frontend` directory for details on required installations, setups, and running steps.
+See `/backend` and `/frontend` directory for details on required installations, setups, and running steps, or checkout [Developer Guideline](./DeveloperGuidelines.md)